websavers/centos2alma_openvz/README.md

 If all is well, begin conversion:
 `./centos2alma_openvz.sh <CTID>`

-During the run of almaconvert8 you will probably see the followin warnings.
+During the run of almaconvert8 you will probably see the following warnings.
 Ones about Plesk repos can be safely ignored:
 > Warning!
 Unsupported repositories detected

+Logs from almaconvert8 will be stored in /root/almaconvert8-$CTID.log

+## After Conversion

+The following sections are actions you might wish to take after conversion.

-## Re-enable IP Address Banning / Fail2ban?
+### Re-enable IP Address Banning / Fail2ban?

 If you had it enabled prior to conversion, you should re-enable it now: `systemctl restart fail2ban`

-## Removing snapshots after successful conversion
+### Removing snapshots after successful conversion
 IMPORTANT: Once you have confirmed the conversion has been successul and you do not need to reset to the CentOS 7 snapshot, run these commands to delete the snapshots created by this process:
 ```
 CTID=put_ctid_here